a little diddy About WD Cookie & Co.

 So many labels....a wife, mom, daughter, sister, aunt, life-long friend.

-I love Jesus and my Schnauzer, Gibson.
-Born in Louisiana, lived most of my life in East Texas, I am now a transplant out West to Albuquerque, NM.
+I love Jesus, my family and my Schnauzer, Gibson.
+Born in Louisiana, lived most of my life in East Texas, spent a short time in Albuquerque, NM and am now in Edmond, OK.

-I've worked as a yearbook sales representative, surgery scheduler, import specialist, substitute teacher and currently edit and publish a monthly newspaper for a private lake community.
+I've worked as a yearbook sales representative, surgery scheduler, import specialist, and substitute teacher.
+Currently, I edit and publish a monthly newspaper for a private lake community, and work full time in a medical clinic in Oklahoma City.